Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Experiments

 \subsection{Sensitivity analysis}

-Using our synthetic heterogeneous graph generator described in Section \ref{sec:experiments:dataset}, we generate non-trivial 2-type heterogeneous graphs to examine how the feature and edge distributions of heterogeneous graphs affect the performance of \method and other baselines.
-We generate a \emph{range} of test-case scenarios by manipulating (1) signal-to-noise ratio $\snre$ of within-class edge probability and (2) signal-to-noise ratio $\snrf$ of within-class feature distributions (details in Appendix~\ref{appendix:graph-generator}) across all of the (a) source-source ($s\leftrightarrow s$), (b) target-target ($t\leftrightarrow t$), and (c) source-target ($s\leftrightarrow t$) relationships.
-A higher signal-to-noise ratio for a particular data dimension (edges vs features) across a particular relationship $r\in \{s\leftrightarrow s,\ t\leftrightarrow t,\ s\leftrightarrow s\}$ means that classes are more \emph{separable} in that data dimension, when comparing within $r$, and hence easier for HGNNs.
-Note that while tuning one $\sigma$ on the range $[1.0, 10.0]$ for one of the six $(\sigma, r)$ pairs, the $\sigma$ in all five other pairs are held at $10.0$.
-Additionally, we vary $\sigma$ across two scenarios: (I) ``easy": source and target node types have same number of classes and same feature dimensions, (II) ``hard" source and target node types have different number of classes and feature dimensions.
-At each unique value of $\sigma$ across the six ($\sigma, r$) pairs, we generate 5 heterogeneous graphs, train HGNN-KTN and other DA baselines using source class labels, and test using target class labels.
+Using our synthetic heterogeneous graph generator, we generate non-trivial $2$-type heterogeneous graphs to examine how the feature and edge distributions affect the performance of \method and other baselines.
+We generate a \emph{range} of test-case scenarios by manipulating (1) signal-to-noise ratio $\snre$ of within-class edge distributions and (2) signal-to-noise ratio $\snrf$ of within-class feature distributions across all of the (a) source-source ($s\leftrightarrow s$), (b) target-target ($t\leftrightarrow t$), and (c) source-target ($s\leftrightarrow t$) relationships.

-The findings from our synthetic data study are shown in Figure~\ref{fig:2-type}.
-Figures~\ref{fig:2-type-simple:edge} and \ref{fig:2-type-hard:edge} show results from changing $\snre$ across the three relation types.
-We see that \method is affected only by $\snre$ across the $s\leftrightarrow t$ relationship, which accords with our theory, since \method exploits the between-type computation (adjacency) matrix.
-Surprisingly, as seen in Figures~\ref{fig:2-type-simple:feat} and \ref{fig:2-type-hard:feat}, we do not find a similar dependence of \method on $\snrf$, which shows that \method is robust by learning purely from edge homophily in the absence of feature homophily.
-This robustness is a result of our theoretically-motivated formulation of KTN, allowing the full expressivity of HGNNs within the transfer-learning task.
+For instance, in Figure~\ref{fig:synthetic-generator}, for each edge type ($s\leftrightarrow s$, $t\leftrightarrow t$, and $s\leftrightarrow t$, differentiated by colors), there are two different types of edges, edges within the same class (plain line) and edges across different classes (dotted line).
+For each edge type, we manipulate $\snre$ by changing the ratio of within-class and cross-class edges, and $\snrf$ by diverging feature distributions between classes.
+Thus there will be $6$ signal-to-noise ratios in total.
+A higher signal-to-noise ratio for a particular data dimension (edges or features) across a particular relationship $r\in \{s\leftrightarrow s,\ t\leftrightarrow t,\ s\leftrightarrow t\}$ means that classes are more \emph{separable} in that data dimension, when comparing within $r$, and hence easier for HGNNs.
+Note that while tuning one $\sigma_{(\cdot)}$ on the range $[1.0, 10.0]$, the remaining five $\sigma_{(\cdot)}$ are held at $10.0$.
+Additionally, we vary $\sigma_{(\cdot)}$ across two scenarios: (I) ``easy": source and target node types have same number of clusters and same feature dimensions, (II) ``hard" source and target node types have different number of clusters and feature dimensions.
+Note that clusters and classes are different concepts in this experiment; several clusters could have the same class label.